wrunion/farmers-market-react/README.md

-## Help Queue App
+## Avery Organics Marketlist App

 #### Winter A. Runion, 4.19.2020

 ### Description
-_An application for programming students to enter their information and receive help from an instructor._
+_An exercise in passing props in React.
+The app displays the dates and locations of local farmers market, to advertise for a local organic farm._

 ### Technologies Used
 * React